assad78612/yoti_test/README.md

-# Getting Started with Create React App
+# Getting Started with Yoti’s Age Estimation

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Currently the camera is able to capture a picture, the backend services have not been completed.

 ## Available Scripts